-The key to maintaining any habit is consistency so as I do every time I talk about change, I have to mention the mental part of the equation: you must be willing to change.
-As you’ll see, these strategies won’t require you to have willpower but they do require consistency and only a true willingness and commitment is going to make you stick to them.
-These secrets won’t give you a Jillian Michaels 6-pack abs but they will help to keep most women’s stomachs flat.
+As you’ll see, these strategies won’t require you to have willpower but they do require a long-term commitment.
+These strategies won’t give you Jillian Michaels’ 6-pack abs but they will help to keep most women’s stomachs flat.
 They won’t make you rail-thin but they will help most women maintain a healthy weight.
-In a nutshell, it’s about following a healthy weight management approach you can stick to.
+Use them as part of a healthy weight management plan that goes to the root of our weight problem.

 1. Source your foods better

 I’m a huge fan of juice fasts and healthy restrictive eating.
-I believe that our bodies and digestion benefit from them and when we do these regularly, for a very short period, they’re perfectly safe.
+I believe that our bodies and digestion benefit from them and when we do them regularly, for short periods, they’re perfectly safe.
 About once a month, I do restrictive eating for 2-3 days, which means I eat “clean.”
 I cut out sugar, wine, dairy, and grains and eat really simple foods.
-Sometimes, and especially if I’m feeling a little backed up, I’ll do smoothies/juices only.
+Annually and when I’m feeling a little backed up, I’ll go beyond clean eating and to a juice-only or green-smoothie-only fast.
 Restrictive eating plans will clear out your plumbing and can help you shed 1-2 pounds each time.
-What it really does (for me anyway) is to create food discipline.
+What it really does (for me anyway) is to help create food discipline.

-Instead of dieting once a year to drop 10 pounds, using this approach you’re doing mini “diets” along the way so you keep the weight off.
-This approach is much more dependable and less stressful IMO.
+Instead of dieting once a year to drop 10 pounds, with this approach you’re doing 12 mini restrictive eating plans for the year.
+It’s a much more reliable, less stressful approach to maintaining your weight, and it’s also helpful to your digestion.

 3. Drink water all the time